VaLiuM09/Creator-Base-Template/readme.md

             SignalDeactivationFinished();
         }

+        // This method is called when the activation has to be interrupted and completed immediately. protected override void FastForward()
+        {
+            // If the scaling behavior is currently activating (running), if (ActivationState == ActivationState.Activating)
+            {
+                // Stop the scaling coroutine,
+                CoroutineDispatcher.Instance.StopCoroutine(coroutine);

+                // Scale the target manually,
+                Target.Value.GameObject.transform.localScale = TargetScale;

+                // And signal that activation is finished.
+                SignalActivationFinished();
+            }
+        }

         // Coroutine which scales the target transform over time and then finished the activation. private IEnumerator ScaleTarget()
         {